The isomorphism problem for large-type Artin groups

 By definition, the element $z$ acts hyperbolically on $X_{\Gamma}$ if and only if the above infimum is reached and is non-zero.
 In that case, the points of $X_{\Gamma}$ where that minimum is reached form a set called the \textbf{minset} of $z$ and denoted $Min(z)$. \end{defi}

-If $z$ generates the centre of an exotic dihedral Artin subgroup $H$, then its type is at least $3$, so $Min(z)$ is non-trivial.
+If $z$ generates the centre of an exotic dihedral Artin subgroup $H$, then it is hyperbolic and $Min(z)$ is non-trivial.
 As it turns out, $Min(z)$ is preserved under the action of $C(z)$ (and hence that of $H$).
 Moreover, $Min(z)$ decomposes as the product $\mathcal{T} \times \textbf{R}$ of a tree with the real line (see Theorem \ref{ThmDescriptionMinset} and Lemma \ref{LemmaRealTree}).
 We will prove that the tree $\mathcal{T}$ has two nice geometric features: it contains an infinite line, and it contains a vertex of valence at least $3$ (see Lemma \ref{LemmaMinsetOfExotic}).

 For a start, the first feature forces the minset of $z$ to contain a flat plane.
-Such a situation is only possible if up to conjugation, $z$ belongs to a Artin subgroup $A_{abc}$ whose coefficients are all $3$.
+Such a situation will only be possible if up to conjugation, $z$ belongs to an Artin subgroup $A_{abc}$ whose coefficients are either $(3,3,3)$, $(2,4,4)$ or $(2,3,6)$.
 In particular then, $Min(z)$ lies inside the Deligne sub-complex $X_{abc} \subseteq X_{\Gamma}$.
 The study of $Min(z)$ will then reduce to studying a parabolic subgroup of type $3$ of $A_{\Gamma}$ (see Lemma \ref{LemmahIs3Generated}).
-Using the second feature will allow for a precise study of the geometry of $Min(z)$, from which we deduce a precise algebraic description of $C(z)$ (see Proposition \ref{PropDescriptionOfT}).
+Using the second feature will allow for a more thorough study of the geometry of $Min(z)$, from which we deduce a precise algebraic description of $C(z)$ (Proposition \ref{PropDescriptionOfT}).